kobejackson98/Reading-Notes/102/Class01/README.md

 # Class 01

-## Here is What We Learned About In The Readings [Markdown Guide](https://www.markdownguide.org/basic-syntax/)
+## In Today's reading we learned more about [Markdown Guide](https://www.markdownguide.org/basic-syntax/)

 ## Headings
 The Different Heading Levels are created by #